juanmougan/papa_noel_secreto/doc/img/STEPS.md

 #### Adding services to use the API

-1. Create a service
+1. Create a service: `npx ng g service roster`

 ### Adding the backend

+1. Install Express on nx: `npm install --save-dev @nrwl/express`

-1. Generate a new backend project: `npx ng g service roster`
+2. Generate a new Express project: `npx nx g @nrwl/express:app api --frontendProject=ui`